au-svt/game_of_life/README.md

 Using Python tkinter , conway's game of life - 0 player

 ### **Pre Requirements :**
-  1.Python3 (or Python2),and
+  1. Python3 (or Python2),and
-  2.installed tkinter (or Tkinter for python2) module, using pip3 installer / any other way
+  2. installed tkinter (or Tkinter for python2) module, using pip3 installer / any other way

 #### WHAT IS CONWAY'S GAME OF LIFE :
   Each unit(rectangle) acts as a cell (alive/dead)